• Skip to primary navigation

 This recipe can be made low carb fairly easily.

 Although I prefer coconut aminos in this recipe, removing the coconut aminos and using soy sauce instead can reduce 24 grams of carbs from the total recipe.
-You may need to only use 3 tbsp of soy sauce because it tends to be more salty and less sweet than coconut aminos.
+You may need to only use 3 tablespoon of soy sauce because it tends to be more salty and less sweet than coconut aminos.

 You will also need to substitute the maple syrup for Lakanto Maple Flavored Syrup or your preferred low carb liquid sweetener.
 Depending on your carbohydrate goals, you may want to use roasted almonds or macadamia nuts for the crunch instead of cashews because cashews are higher carb.